Arnold-git/Edge-Detection-API/README.md

 ### Test Locally ###

-* On the project terminal run
+* On your terminal run

 ```
 $ python app.py